matrix-org/matrix-spec-proposals/proposals/1946-secure_server-side_storage.md

 decrypt everything, and another key that can only decrypt their user-signing key for cross-signing.

-Key descriptions and secret data are both stored in the user's `account_data`.
+Key descriptions and secret data are both stored in the user's account_data.

+#### Key storage

-Each key has an ID, and the description of the key is stored in the `account_data` using the `type` `m.secret_storage.key.[key ID]`.
+Each key has an ID, and the description of the key is stored in the user's account_data using the event type `m.secret_storage.key.[key ID]`.
 The contents of the account data for the key will include an `algorithm` property, which indicates the encryption algorithm used, as well as a `name` property, which is a human-readable name.
 The contents will be signed as signed JSON using the